-- 1. Ka Pa'akai Analysis: all Category II to Category IV projects - 2.
-Sediment QA/QC Plan: all Category IB to Category IV projects - 3.
-Turbidity Control Plan: all Category IB to Category IV projects - 4.
-Construction QA/QC Plan: all Category IB to Category IV projects - 5.
-Marine Ecosystem Monitoring: all Category IIIA, IIIB and IV projects - 6.
-Project Performance Monitoring: all Category IIIB and IV projects - 7.
-Community Engagement Plan and Report: all projects. - 8.
+- 1. Ka Pa'akai Analysis: all projects, appropriately scaled to the scope of the individual project. - 2.
+Community Engagement Plan and Report: all projects. - 3.
+Sediment QA/QC Plan: all Category IB to Category IV projects - 4.
+Turbidity Control Plan: all Category IB to Category IV projects - 5.
+Construction QA/QC Plan: all Category IB to Category IV projects - 6.
+Marine Ecosystem Monitoring: all Category IIIA, IIIB and IV projects - 7.
+Project Performance Monitoring Plan: all Category IIIB and IV projects.
+Monitoring plans must be approved by Resource Agencies during the application review process and provide objective measures for determining impacts and project success or failure. - 8.
 Other Plans as determined by OCCL in coordination with Resource Agencies.